 All of our students want to be better speakers, but we focus on turning them into better communicators.
 If you want to be good at conversation speaking is only 50%.
 If you don’t understand what someone is saying to you in English, chances are you won’t say the correct thing back.

-If you train yourself to be a better listener, it will be easier for you to transition into becoming a better speaker!
+Train yourself to be a better listener, you will become a better speaker!

 5) Step outside of your comfort zone